There are two vaccines available in BC that provide protection against measles:

 Health care workers: Health care workers born in 1957 or later, who do not have evidence of immunity to measles, need 2 doses of a measles-containing vaccine.
 Those born before 1957 are considered immune to measles.

 For more information regarding eligibility, guidelines for use and contraindications please refer to Section VII of the BC Immunization Manual.

 In the event of a measles outbreak, the local Medical Health Officer for that geographic region may make additional vaccine recommendations such as a dose of MMR vaccine for adults in the outbreak-affected age group.

 Immunity to measles is determined by either disease or vaccination history.
 Serological testing to establish immunity to measles is not routinely recommended before or after vaccination.

-- People born before 1970 are likely to have acquired immunity to measles or mumps from natural infection and therefore do not require the MMR vaccine.
+Adults born before January 1, 1970 (January 1, 1957 for health care workers) are likely to have acquired immunity to measles from natural infection and therefore do not require the MMR vaccine.
 However, there may be a very small number of susceptible individuals born before 1970.
-These individuals are eligible for 1 dose of the MMR vaccine.
+These individuals are eligible for 1 dose of MMR vaccine.